DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Angela_Daly_def/index.markdown

 offered by Bing and Yahoo, as well as subject-specific vertical search engines.
 Google itself likes to claim when on the defensive from allegations that it operates an abusive monopoly, that its competitors are only a click away.
-While the search engine market in the US and Europe was competitive in the 1990s and into the early 2000s, it is now massively more consolidated and concentrated around Google.
+While the search engine market in the U.S. and Europe was competitive in the 1990s and into the early 2000s, it is now massively more consolidated and concentrated around Google.